 Put Babies on the Same Sleep Schedule ASAP

 As you can imagine, nursing two babies, one after the other one, meant that their sleep schedules were rarely synced.
-Even the fussiest baby on the planet has to sleep sometime, but with two babies (one of which was crazy fussy all the time), they can tag team you until you DIE of sleep deprivation.
+Even the fussiest baby on the planet has to sleep sometime, but with two babies (and one of mine happened to be crazy fussy all the time), they can tag team you until you DIE of sleep deprivation.

-Our twins woke up crazy amounts during the night as infants.
+Our twins woke up a ton during the night as infants.
 One night I tracked their wake/sleep periods and they each woke up 7-8 SEPARATE times (that’s right, 14+ times total in one night).
 It was torture.

 Finally at 8 months old, I’d had enough and we buckled down for some sleep training.
 My singletons had all created their own good sleep routines fairly early on, but the twins needed some serious help.
 I have a whole post about that and the sleep training book that saved our lives here.